JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 #### Patch Redis Message Configuration

-You may need to update Message configuration, In that case `patch-config-message-redis` can be used to modify the cache configuration.
+You may need to update the messaging configuration, In that case `patch-config-message-redis` can be used to modify the configuration.

 The `patch-config-message-redis` operation uses the [JSON Patch](https://jsonpatch.com/#the-patch) schema to describe